 You will be directly involved with local people every day, and must be eager to engage with them.
 Expect to be an active participant, not a passive observer.
 While language obviously presents an issue, many Cambodian young people speak some English, all are eager to learn, and we will have several translators available.

 The process of shaping scattered images and impressions into an effective story requires care and patience.
-You must be willing to take the time to do the detail work that will insure an effective and moving presentation.
+You must be willing to take time to do the detailed work that will ensure an effective and moving presentation.
 Since you will be working intensively with an interdependent team, you must be committed to constructive critiquing, collaboration, and shared responsibility.

 A love of taking video or still pictures, interviewing interesting people, and/or recording your impressions in effective written narrative, is essential.
 Note that this is not a film-making or documentary production program.

 At Putney we take pride in our reputation for careful, thorough planning and attention to detail.
 The descriptions of our high school summer programs abroad are based on our experiences in previous summers and our plans for this summer.
 It is inevitable that some things described here will not happen exactly as presented.
 To get the most out of the Putney experience, participants need to be flexible in responding to unforeseen situations, and creative in taking advantage of unexpected opportunities.
 We expect Putney participants to share responsibility for the success of their experience.

 Putney organizes escorted international flights.
 Please consult us for fares.

 Learn about last year’s program by reading the 2013 Global Awareness in Action Cambodia Blog.